sanfinity-Iot/openremote/Architecture:-Asset-location-tracking.md

 ### Unsupported assets/rules
 If there are rules with location predicates but they cannot be implemented using geofence APIs on the asset and/or the asset doesn't support geofence APIs then the location attribute is expected to be updated using some other mechanism (asset pushes location, protocol polling, manual, etc.)

-* Calls `client/geofences` endpoint providing its asset ID, the backend then returns all geofence definitions applicable to this asset
-* The asset then updates its geofence definitions accordingly
+## Geofence trigger behaviour

-When a geofence is triggered on an asset then the asset should update its own location by posting to the public endpoint `client/location` (this allows anonymous client instances to update their location), the location value sent should be as follows:
+When a geofence is triggered on an asset then the asset should update its own location by posting to the public endpoint `asset/location`, the location value sent should be as follows:

 * Geofence Enter - Send geofence centre point as location (centre point should have been provided in the geofence definition retrieved from the backend)
 * Geofence Exit - Send null (this will clear the devices location and indicate that the asset has left the geofence)